How to Accelerate Your Degree

 Adult Learner's Guide to PLA (Prior Learning Assessment).
 Includes a Student Resource Center to help you gain credit for ACE reviewed coursework.

 The Council for Adult and Experiential Learning (CAEL).
 Cael's online service, Learning Counts partners with hundreds of colleges and universities to help students earn credit from prior learning, and helps them build online portfolios for credit.

 College Degree Search.
+Subscription based.
+Know your options, to find the best college for you.
 Find regionally accredited degree programs that offer

 American Council on Education credit for life experience